Elections - how to register

-Secondly, between 1st December (1 October for this year, * see above) and mid August each year you can update or add your details by means of the "rolling registration" process.
+Secondly, you can update or add your details by means of the "rolling registration" process.
 If you have moved to Exeter or change your address within the city you can download the registration form, complete and then send to the Electoral Services office.
 If you change your name please contact the office for advice.
 Please note that changes notified to other departments at Exeter City council will not update the Electoral Register.

 For information in other languages see About my Vote